trust-mfn-berlin/animals-as-objects/vault/material.of-lion-tigers-and-rotting-specimens.md

 </figure>

-What kinds of stories can records like this [[logbook|material.logbooks-of-the-zoological-museum.md]] tell us?
+What kinds of stories can records like this [[logbook|material.logbooks-of-the-zoological-museum]] tell us?
 Preparator Friedrich Beyer, who worked at the Zoological Museum in Berlin from 1817 to 1851, used logbooks to document not just the types of consignments that went in and out of the museum but also who needed them where and why.

 Alongside frequent mentions of boxes filled with bird skins, fish, and amphibians, there are also entries about extraordinary arrivals such as a "monstrous chicken's egg" and a "lion-tiger".
 They provide us with detailed information about the context and afterlife of these animal objects.
 The handwritten note that records the arrival of the "lion-tiger" at the Zoological Museum in February 1843, for example, is supplemented with a printed excerpt from part of a leaflet that the animal tamer Anton van Aken used to advertise his "great menagerie of rare and strange animals".
 It lets us know not just the "lion-tiger's" birth date, 18 October 1838, but also what kind of "extraordinary, never-before-seen phenomenon" it was.
 The logbook is thus a collection of notes whose various sources, firstly, inform us about the life of the "lion-tiger" in the circus but, secondly, also tell us that, although the animal was mounted as a taxidermy in the museum after its death, its skeleton was sent back to van Aken at his express wish.